airbnb/javascript/react_redux/README.md

     }
     ```

-  - Be sure to return a value in your `render` methods. eslint: [`react/require-render-return`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/require-render-return.md)
+  - Be sure to return a value in your `render` methods.

     ```jsx
     // bad